ronakgh97/AI4J/README.md

 ## Contributing

-As this project is under active development by Ronak, contributions are welcome!
+AI4J is an open-source project, and contributions are highly encouraged!
+Whether you're fixing bugs, adding new features, improving documentation, or suggesting enhancements, your input is valuable.
 Please feel free to open issues or submit pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Open Source

+AI4J is an open-source project, and we welcome community involvement.
+We believe in collaborative development to build a robust and flexible framework for Java-based AI applications.